TomGoh/ida-rs/README.md

-# ida: An ID Allocator for Sparse ID Spaces
+# ida-rs: An ID Allocator for Sparse ID Spaces

-`ida` provides a thread-safe, `no_std` compatible ID allocator suitable for systems-level programming, such as in OS kernels or embedded environments.
+`ida-rs` provides a thread-safe, `no_std` compatible ID allocator suitable for systems-level programming, such as in OS kernels or embedded environments.

 It is implemented as a radix tree, which makes it highly memory-efficient